 You’ll soon start enjoying those maths or French classes!

-You might struggle to concentrate at the end of the day.
+Like most of us, you might struggle to concentrate at the end of the day.
 This is normal.
-However, it does mean that you can’t remember a single thing from your German class.
+However, that doesn't mean that you can’t remember a single thing from your German class.
+Our tutors on Superprof are all highly qualified in their respective fields and eager to help and answer questions.
+If you're struggling with a certain concept you can ask your tutor for help.

 If your grades aren’t great, you can easily find lessons to fill in the gaps.
 Similarly, if you’re struggling to understand a certain concept, online resources like videos and exercises can help you to see things in a different way.